 - Near the stove, reminding you to turn it off

 - On doors and windows, reminding you to close them

 - See if a friend or family member can call and remind you about places you need to go, medicines you need to take, or important things you need to do during the day.

 - Find someone to help you shop, cook, pay your bills, and keep your house clean.

-- Reduce the amount of alcohol you drink.
+- Reduce or eliminate the amount of alcohol you drink.
 Alcohol can make it hard to remember things.